rytina/medium-blogposts/Copilot Workspace.md

 ---

 My first experience with GitHub Copilot Workspace was enlightening.
 It showcased how AI and human creativity can combine to solve complex challenges.
 While not flawless, the AI provided valuable guidance, accelerating development and understanding.
 I'm excited to see how this technology evolves, empowering not just professional developers but anyone curious about software to achieve extraordinary things.

+With Copilot Workspace now discontinued, it’s clear that its true legacy lies in the lessons learned and the innovations it inspired.
+The research preview may have ended, but its spirit lives on in the new generation of Copilot products — like Agent Mode and the [Copilot Coding Agent](https://github.blog/news-insights/product-news/github-copilot-meet-the-new-coding-agent/) — where the same ideas are now integrated in even more powerful, seamless ways.